natekspencer/pylitterbot/README.md

 ## TODO

-- Add additional support for Litter-Robot 4 data
+- Improve support for Litter-Robot 4
-- Add support for Feeder Robots
+- Improve support for Feeder-Robot

 ---

 ## Support Me

-I'm not employed by Litter-Robot, and provide this python package as-is.
+I'm not employed by Whisker and provide this python package as-is.

 If you don't already own a Litter-Robot, please consider using [my affiliate link](https://www.gopjn.com/t/SENKTktMR0lDSEtJTklPQ0hKS05HTQ) to purchase your own robot and save $25!